Elizabeth Carey, Lady Berkeley

-Elizabeth, Lady Berkeley (née Carey; later Chamberlain; 24 May 1576 – 23 April 1635), was an English courtier and patron of the arts.
+Lady Elizabeth Berkeley (née Carey; later Chamberlain; 24 May 1576 – 23 April 1635), was an English courtier and patron of the arts.

 Life

 Elizabeth Carey was the only child of George Carey, 2nd Baron Hunsdon, and Elizabeth Spencer.
 Queen Elizabeth I was one of her godmothers.
 Her childhood was divided between the Hunsdon residence at Blackfriars, London, Carisbrooke Castle on the Isle of Wight, and (from 1593) the manor of West Drayton, Middlesex.

 She married Sir Thomas Berkeley on 19 February 1596, probably at Blackfriars, when she was nineteen years old.
 Her family were patrons of Shakespeare's theatre company, and her wedding has been put forward as one of the possible occasions when A Midsummer Night's Dream was performed for the first time in public.
 On 5 January 1606, at the wedding festivities of the Earl of Essex and Lady Frances Howard, Elizabeth was one of the female dancers representing the "Powers of Juno" in Ben Jonson's masque Hymenaei: there is an extant portrait of her dressed in her masque costume.

 She bore her husband a daughter and a son: